Ahmed-Maher77/Full-Stack-Real-Estate-Web-App__DEPI-Final-Project/README.md

 # Full Stack Real Estate Web App:
-A modern and fully responsive real estate web application designed to provide seamless property management and booking experiences.
-This application offers features like property listings, favorites management, booking functionalities, easy navigation, and many more.
+A modern full-stack real estate web application designed to provide seamless property management and booking experiences.
+This application offers features like responsive design, property listings, favorites management, booking functionalities, easy navigation, and many more.
 Built with React, Prisma, MongoDB, and other cutting-edge technologies, it ensures high performance, accessibility, and SEO optimization.
 The app supports easy navigation, simple animations, and robust authentication for a secure, scalable solution.

 <br/>